mollie/WooCommerce/tests/qa/README.md

 	```

-## Autotest Execution workflow
+## Autotest Execution workflow (local)

 1. Create test plan with run(s) in TestRail, named after the tested plugin version, for example "Test Plan for Release 1.2.3".

-	> Note 1: For autotest run there's no need to manually add tests cases to the run - the executed test will be added automatically before automated execution.
+	> Note 1: For autotests create a test run with one test (e.g. `C419986`).
+There's no need to manually add tests cases to the run.
+The executed tests will be added automatically before automated execution.

-	> Note 2: There can be > 1 test runs (for example, when testing API methods: one for Order, another for Payment).
+	> Note 2: There can be > 1 test runs (for example, when testing API methods: one for Order, another for Payment and Multistep).

 2. Add link to TestRail Plan or Milestone to release ticket in Jira.